vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-set-up-order-integration.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "Committed or not, all events are automattically excluded from the feed after a period of 4 days.
-To avoid losing data, your middleware should run continuously."
+>ℹ️ Committed or not, all events are automattically excluded from the feed after a period of 4 days.
+To avoid losing data, your middleware should run continuously.
-}
-[/block]

 ## Get order details

 If there is any action to be done on a specific order due to their current status, you should use the [Get order](https://developers.vtex.com/vtex-rest-api/reference/getorder) endpoint in the Orders API to get all order details (products, payments, delivery and customer data).
 The `orderId` can be obtained from the feed event.